SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

 \subsubsection{Reduction in Overall Runtime}

-Figure~\ref{fig/experiment:stepwise} presents ablation study results with 64 dense columns on 32 GPUs.
+\Cref{fig/experiment:stepwise} presents ablation study results with 64 dense columns on 32 GPUs.
 The relative speedups of both methods vary across datasets, reflecting the diverse communication patterns inherent to different sparse matrix structures.
 Specifically, our joint row-column communication strategy consistently achieves speedups across all datasets, demonstrating its ability to reduce communication redundancy and improve overall performance.
-The hierarchical communication strategy delivers performance gains on most datasets, demonstrating that our approach reduces inter-group communication while maintaining high network link utilization, thereby improving both communication and overall performance.
+The hierarchical communication strategy delivers performance gains on most datasets, demonstrating that our approach reduces inter-node communication while maintaining high network link utilization, thereby improving both communication and overall performance.
 The only exception is del24, which exhibits highly imbalanced communication patterns.
-For this case, decomposing a collective communication into smaller hierarchical communications reduces network link utilization, thereby degrading performance.
-Overall, the runtime results validate our communication analysis: datasets with greater communication reduction consistently achieve higher speedups across both optimization methods.
+For this case, decomposing a collective communication into {several imbalanced communications} reduces network link utilization, thereby degrading performance.
+Overall, these results validate our communication analysis: datasets with greater communication reduction consistently achieve higher speedups across both optimization methods.